 - 1 Tablespoon red wine vinegar

-Method 2: Oven.
-(I think it’s easiest to cut tomatoes in half and place them cut side down on a large rimmed cookie sheet.
+- Method 2: Oven.
+(I think this method is easiest) cut tomatoes in half and place them cut side down on a large rimmed cookie sheet.
 Broil them for 5-7 minutes until the skins begin to blister & shrivel.
 Remove tomatoes from the oven and easily peel them.)

 Share it on Instagram and tag us and tag #infinetasterecipes so we can see it!